ahhcash/gengar/README.md

 8 directories, 13 files
 ```
 ### Overview.
 This project is a proof of concept for Kyber 768 encryption in a (simulated) cloud storage system that performs document storage and retrieval.
-The project is built using [OQS' Go port of Kyber](https://github.com/open-quantum-safe/liboqs-go) library and the [gRPC](https://grpc.io/) framework.
+The project is built using [OQS' Go port of Kyber](https://github.com/open-quantum-safe/liboqs-go) and the [gRPC](https://grpc.io/) framework.

 ##### What is Kyber?